Cappuccino Drinking Trends in US

 Coffee and America

 Coffee has always been a favorite beverage for Americans.
 I am listing some interesting statistics about coffee consumption in the United States.
-On a personal basis, 68% Americans admitted their daily dependence on coffee.
-An estimated 80% Americans consume coffee on a daily basis.
-This makes for 400 million cups of coffee everyday.
+An estimated 80% of Americans consume coffee to some degree, and 58% of Americans admitted their daily dependence on the drink.
+(Thanks Brent!)
+This makes for up to 400 million cups of coffee everyday.
 Starbucks did not get so famous for nothing!

 Surprising as it may be, the average American gets most of his antioxidants from, not fruits and veggies, but from his daily cup of coffee.
 Surveys show that the average American prefers coffee to soft drinks.
 The coffee market in America is worth $18.5 billion, an increase of $5.5 billion since 2000.
 The annual per capita consumption of coffee in the U.S. is 9.7 pounds.
 This is huge, considering the fact that the size of an average cup of coffee is 9 ounces.